Mergenth/WittyCloudTest/README.md

 Simplified: The data folder is downloadable as zip-container for easier handling.

+I use this sketch for hardware testing of the two onboard devices, LDR and RGB.

+My learnings during setting up the Witty Board for testing:
-My learnings: A very first step is to get the upload tool up and running: https://github.com/esp8266/arduino-esp8266fs-plugin
+A very first step is to get the upload tool up and running https://github.com/esp8266/arduino-esp8266fs-plugin
 Get "ESP8266 Sketch Data Upload" tool into Tools tab of your Arduino IDE.